Attendance is a shared responsibility

 There’s a clear connection between going to school regularly and doing well in the classroom.
 Higher levels of educational achievement can mean better health, higher incomes, better job stability, and more participation in communities.
 This all makes society stronger and more connected.

-Students aged 6-16 years old are legally required to attend school every day and it’s everyone’s responsibility to make sure our children attend and engage in learning from when they first start school.
+Students aged 6 to 16 years old are legally required to attend school every day.
+It’s everyone’s responsibility to make sure our children attend and engage in learning from when they first start school.

 Schools and kura must have their own attendance policies and procedures, and they must record and report on attendance.
 This includes a responsibility to take reasonable steps to make sure enrolled students attend whenever the school is open.
 This means if a student who is expected at school has not turned up then the school must notify a parent/caregiver in a timely manner so they can act accordingly.